 Formal policy or strategy

-- A written document approved by human resources or management.
+- A formal policy or strategy is a written document approved by human resources or management.

 - While a strategy can exist without a policy, and vice versa, they often coexist and should be aligned to support each other.